bagder/TRRprefs/README.md

 # Unofficial docs

 This is unofficial docs.
-The official TRR docs is availabine in [Mozilla's wiki](https://wiki.mozilla.org/Trusted_Recursive_Resolver) - and is largely based on the information we've collected here.
+The official TRR docs are in [Mozilla's wiki](https://wiki.mozilla.org/Trusted_Recursive_Resolver) - and is largely based on the information we've collected here.